 The Downloads app

-If the notification lists more than one download, the Downloads app is opened instead.
+Some Android devices come with a Downloads app.
 Design and layout of the app depends largely on the manufacturer of the device.

 The download app on my Xiaomi Mi4c device for instance separates files that are downloading from complete files.

 You may pause or resume files that are in the download queue there for instance. or list all files previously downloaded to the device.

 There you may also clear the list of downloads which just removes the reference to the download but not the actual file which remains on the device.

 You may use the file manager of the device instead to access all files downloaded to it.Â How that is done depends again on the device, but you should have access to a file browser (called Explorer or just Files).